 Surf zone: Surveys of surf zone fish at each MPA and reference site were conducted three times a year (June - November) during standardized tide windows (less than equal to 1 meter) and safe ocean conditions.
 On each survey date six beach seine hauls (net dimensions: 15.25 m long x 1.8 m high, 1 cm mesh with two poles attached on each end and central a 1.8 m x 1.8 m x 1.8 m bag) were conducted in the shallow surf zone (<1.5 m).
 Fish from each haul were identified, counted, and measured (standard and/or total length for the first 30 individuals of each species per haul) before being released at the capture site.
 For biomass estimates, we resampled from the size-frequency distribution of the 30 subsampled individuals to estimate the total length-frequency distribution of all individuals for a given haul.

 Kelp forest: Replicate sampling sites are distributed within each MPA and at nearby “reference” sites of comparable habitat characteristics to those inside the MPA.
 Each survey site typically consists of a rectangular area, extending 150 m parallel with the shore.
 The onshore-offshore dimension varies depending on the width of the reef and the offshore distance of the 20 m isobath (depth).
 Typically, two to four sites inside and two to four sites outside each MPA were surveyed with the number and shape of sites varying depending on habitat (e.g., onshore-offshore steepness of the reef) and longshore width of the MPA.
-To characterize the ecological community throughout each sampling site, belt transects (30m x 2m) weare distributed across a depth gradient from the 5 m to the 20 m isobath at each site.
+To characterize the ecological community throughout each sampling site, belt transects (30m x 2m) were distributed across a depth gradient from the 5 m to the 20 m isobath at each site.
 Surveys were generally conducted in 1-2 visits to a site per year from June/July through October/November each year.
 Diver surveys were conducted to estimate the density and size distribution of all conspicuous fishes along replicate transects at three levels (bottom, midwater, canopy) in the water column.
 More details for each of the methods are described in (Caselle et al., 2015; Hamilton et al., 2010; Malone et al., 2022).
 For our analyses, we excluded canopy surveys because of temporal inconsistencies and combined the midwater and benthic surveys to estimate total fish density along replicate transects inside and outside of MPAs.